 Who is the Full Focus Planner NOT for?

-- Is happy with the systems they use and don’t think they can improve
+- Happy with the systems they use and don’t think they can improve

 - Unwilling to try something new

-- Is unwilling to pay for a new planner every quarter
+- Not willing to pay for a new planner every quarter

 - Doesn’t have goals and doesn’t want to